Q: What does Brehon mean?

 Q: How many families have been helped by Healthy Families Gadsden/Leon?

-A: In 2016, Healthy Families provided weekly in-home parent education/support to 565 individuals in Gadsden county and 540 individuals in Leon county.
+A: Last year, Healthy Families provided weekly in-home parent education/support to 465 individuals in Gadsden county and 508 individuals in Leon county.

 Q: How many people have been helped by Project S.A.F.E.?

-A: Project S.A.F.E. (which stands for Support and Family Education) provides individual case management and in-home parenting education and support services to nearly 400 pregnant and parenting women and their infants and toddlers who were at risk of poor birth outcomes or at risk of child abuse/neglect.
+A: Project S.A.F.E. (which stands for Support and Family Education) provides individual case management and in-home parenting education and support services to 300 people in Madison and Taylor counties.

 Q: What kind of success does Project S.A.F.E. have?